AdobeDocs/campaign-web.en/help/v8/workflows/activities/javascript-code.md

     >```
     >+++

 1. If you want to add multiple output transitions after the JavaScript code activity, click **[!UICONTROL Add transitions]**.
-This allows you, for example to trigger a specific transition based on a specific condition defined in the JavaScript code activity.
+This allows you, for example to trigger a specific transition based on a condition defined in the JavaScript code activity.

 1. In the **[!UICONTROL Execution]** section, configure the delay to stop the activity after a period of execution.
 By default, the execution phase cannot exceed 1 hour.
 After this delay, the process is aborted with an error message and the activity execution fails.
 To ignore this limit, set the value to 0.